 Roy G. Biv

-Using color in your film is perhaps one of the greatest ways to enhance it.
+Using color in your live-action film is perhaps one of the greatest ways to enhance it.
 As social creatures, we learn to associate colors with different attitudes and emotions.

 So even the most subtle of color cues you give off in your movie can speak to certain viewers who are keeping an eye out.
 Besides, it’s like a fun little Easter egg hunt too!

 Accentuate your visual storytelling techniques with lighting and color.
 It can do wonders for your filmmaking.

 And it will definitely teach you to respect the next cinematographer that comes your way.
 No more will you think that color theory in film is just Roy G. Biv cracked up on steroids.

 No. You’ll likely be changing your tune to something along the lines of, “maybe Roy really knew what he was talking about after all.”